Table of Contents

 - How to Treat Swimmer Puppy Syndrome

 Swimmer puppy syndrome—also known as swimmers syndrome in dogs, swimming-puppy syndrome, twisted legs, turtle pup, and flat-puppy syndrome—is a very rare developmental deformity seen in primarily newborn puppies.

-Left untreated, swimmers syndrome causes serious and even life-threatening consequences, but with early intervention, swimmer puppies can go on to live a relatively normal life ().
+Left untreated, swimmer syndrome causes serious and even life-threatening consequences, but with early intervention, swimmer puppies can go on to live a relatively normal life.

 What Does Swimmer Puppy Syndrome Look Like?

 Puppies with swimmers syndrome begin to show physical symptoms a week or two after birth.

 Swimmers syndrome in dogs has nothing to do with actual swimming (in water); it is called “swimmers” because swimmer puppies look as though they are swimming when they try to move around the environment.

 Dogs will lie on their chest with their limbs extended to the sides or in front of and behind the body and “paddle” as though they were turtles.

 Here's another photo of what this condition looks like.